Skip to content

 SFUSD’s pension costs grew 538% since 2006 while revenue grew 123%.
-That $198 million annually flows to retirees—zero to working teachers, zero to classrooms.
-David Crane warned the State Teachers Retirement System board in 2006 their 8% return assumptions were fantasy.
-They kicked him off the board.
-Now $593 billion in statewide pension debt explains why the district can only offer 2% raises while the union demands 9%.
+That’s $250M/year flowing to retirees before a single working teacher gets paid.
+David Crane warned the State Teachers Retirement System board in 2006 that their 8% return assumption was fantasy — the state Senate kicked him off the board.
+Now that gap is why SFUSD can offer teachers only 2% raises.

 Feb 09, 2026 · 5 min